mathewgomas-alfred/mathewgomas.io/user_manual/painting_with_assistants.rst

 Types:
 ------

-There's several types in Krita.
+There are several types in Krita.
 You can select a type of assistant via the tool options docker.

 .. _assistant_ellipse: